genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/09_server_training/01_ssdt-day1.md

 30 mins
 :::

 Now let's change the EVENT_INSTRUMENT_INSERT to use a custom reply message type.
 Create the classes `CustomInstrumentEventReply ` and add it under **alpha-messages** package *global.genesis.alpha.message.event*.
-The Event Handler `onValidate` should ensure that *instrumentName* has at least 3 characters.
+The Event Handler `onValidate` statement should ensure that *instrumentName* has at least 3 characters.